 Vehicle Code 23136 VC, California’s “zero tolerance” law.
-California’s so-called “zero tolerance” underage DUI law punishes drivers under 21 who drive with any detectable amount of alcohol in their system (i.e., with a BAC of 0.01% or higher).
+California’s so-called “zero tolerance” underage DUI law punishes drivers under 21 who drive with any detectable amount of alcohol in their system (for example, with a BAC of 0.01% or higher).

 VC 23136 is not actually a criminal offense, so it does not lead to jail time, criminal fines or a DUI on your record.
 But it WILL result in a one-year suspension of your driver’s license if you do not contest the suspension.

 Vehicle Code 23140 VC, California’s underage DUI law.
 This special form of DUI applies only to drivers under 21.
 Underage drivers can be convicted under VC 23140 for driving with a BAC of 0.05% or above–considerably lower than the threshold for standard DUI.

 Luckily, VC 23140 is an infraction.
 This means that it will not result in jail time.
 But it can lead to a fine, a one-year suspension of your driver’s license and/or three or more months of mandatory DUI school.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.